 - Capacitance.
 The presence of the plane around creates some parasitic capacitance around the via wall, and there will be capacitance between the via pads and ground.

 Each pad at the end of the via and the intervening plane creates two capacitances in parallel.
 When combined with an inductor, we have a standard pi model describing a via and their antipad, as shown below.
 Note that the capacitance equation shown below is only an approximation as it does not consider fringing fields.
 The via inductance equation is also an approximation.

-Here, you have a difficult set of options to balance.
-Modern designs are getting denser with smaller features, so there is a danger your aspect ratio becomes quite large, the 3 dB frequency would decrease and limit bandwidth.
 Once you get to the mmWave regime, you’ll have other signal integrity challenges involving routing through vias.
 Additional parasitics become dominant at these frequencies and contribute to overall insertion loss along an interconnect.